 With nonprofit Capital Campaign clients throughout the nation, Carlton & Company has raised hundreds of millions of dollars in a wide variety of settings.
 If your campaign requires blending public and private support, we know the challenges you face.
 As a result, you may quickly benefit from our insights gleaned from successful efforts in similar circumstances.

 Our best practices can help cut red tape, overcome bureaucratic hurdles, and foster positive relationships among all your local stakeholders.
-That may in the long run be as important as “making your number.”
+Consequently, that may in the long run be as important as “making your number.”